wilhelm-murdoch/wilhelm.codes/content/the-longer-something-doesnt-happen-the-sooner-it-will/index.md

+---
+params:
+    author: Wilhelm Murdoch
+title: The Longer Something Doesn't Happen, the Sooner it Will.
+summary: Or, manage your expectations and build around inevitable failure.
+draft: false
+date: 27 Jan 2024
+tags:
+    - devops
+    - sre
+    - chaos engineering
+---
 This is often referred to as the "[Mean Time Between Failures (MTBF)](https://en.wikipedia.org/wiki/Mean_time_between_failures)" in the context of Site Reliability Engineering.
 It's a somewhat counterintuitive concept that highlights the fact that failures or incidents tend to occur when you least expect them, especially if you haven't experienced one for a while.

 While it may sound paradoxical, there is some reasoning behind it.